 The Diavik Diamond Mine, which we own and manage, comprises four diamond-bearing pipes that we mine using a combination of open pit and underground mining.
 Our diamonds from Diavik are stunning white gems, produced to the highest possible standards of safety and integrity.

 Innovation at Diavik

 The design, construction and operation of Diavik is a story of success on a grand scale, in part because it is in one of the most challenging environments in the world: the sub-arctic tundra, one of the world’s pristine environments with one of the most delicate ecosystems.
 We are committed to protecting the biodiversity of this unique landscape.

 And, through innovation, world class engineering technologies and partnering with Indigenous people, we are able to mine some of the world’s most ethical diamonds with a minimal impact on the local land, water, and wildlife.

 All mines have a finite life cycle and Diavik has planned for its closure from the outset.
-The buildings on site have been designed to be removed without a trace.
+The buildings on site have been designed to be removed.
 And when mining ends, the embankments will be reclaimed and lake water will flow back into the open pit.

 Holding back the waters

 We have developed world class engineering technology and techniques to hold back the waters of Lac de Gras (to reach the diamond-bearing pipes at the bottom of the lake) in a way that minimises disturbance.
 Once we have built the embankment, creating a pool of water within the lake, we pump millions of litres from this pool back into the lake, monitoring water quality and fish stocks.